ankidroid/Anki-Android/Development-Guide.md

 See the [[Release Procedure Wiki Page|Release-Procedure]]

 ## Localization Administration
-Updating the master strings from Git to Crowdin is a pretty delicate thing.
+Updating the main strings from Git to Crowdin is a pretty delicate thing.
 Uploading an empty string.xml for instance would delete all translations.
 And uploading changed strings delete as well all translations.
 This is the desired behavior in most cases, but when just some English typos are corrected this shouldn't destroy all translations.

 In this case, it's necessary to: